 Fatema Tarranum’s PhD research involves experimental studies of thermal conductivity enhancement.
 She is investigating enhancing thermal conductivity through simultaneous alignment of polymer and embedded graphite nanoplatelets.
 Fatema prepares composites through micro-compounding, aligns the polymer and nanoplatelets through mechanical strain and measures thermal conductivity through both laser flash and Angstrom method.
 She is co-author on recent publication in the journal of Nanoscale [pdf].
 Fatema further plans to experimentally identify superior functionalization schemes to achieve even higher thermal conductivity values.

 Keaton Goad is investigating alternative methods of preparing polymer-graphene composites such as solvent casting to improve dispersion of graphene nanoplatelets.

-Joshua Karinshak is using molecular dynamics simulations to study thermal transport in composites.
+Joshua Karinshak is using molecular dynamics to study thermal transport in composite materials.

 Tiffany Tran is focused on experimental studies of thermal transport in composites.

 Tyrus is investigating the role of different parameters such as compounding mixing time, temperature and rotation speed on improving dispersion of nanoplatelets.
 He is using micro-computer tomography to characterize dispersion.